House prepares to pass landmark voting rights, ethics bill

 “Democrats want to use their razor-thin majority not to pass bills to earn voters’ trust, but to ensure they don’t lose more seats in the next election,” House Minority Leader Kevin McCarthy said from the House floor on Tuesday.

-The bill would require states to automatically register eligible voters and offer same-day registration.
-It would limit their ability to purge registered voters from their rolls and mandate the restoration of former felons' voting rights in states where they aren't allowed to vote.
-It would also require states to offer 15 days of early voting and allow no-excuse absentee balloting.
+H.R.
+1 would require states to automatically register eligible voters and offer same-day registration.
+It would limit states' ability to purge registered voters from their rolls and mandate the restoration of former felons' voting rights in states where they aren't allowed to vote.
+Among dozens of other provisions, it would also require states to offer 15 days of early voting and allow no-excuse absentee balloting.

+On the cusp of a once-in-a-decade redrawing of congressional district boundaries, typically a fiercely partisan affair, the bill would mandate that nonpartisan commissions handle the process instead of state legislatures.

-Many Republican opponents in Congress have homed in on narrower aspects of the measure, railing against provisions that would create a public financing system for congressional campaigns.
+Many Republican opponents in Congress have homed in on narrower aspects of the measure though, railing against the creation of a public financing system for congressional campaigns.

 Davis charged that it would “launder corporate dollars” to publicly fund congressional campaigns.
 What the bill would actually do is use fines and settlement proceeds raised from corporate bad actors to create a pool of money open to candidates who meet certain requirements.